malmujadib/DataScience_BlogPost-/README.md

 # Developers Salaries
-Mohammed Al Mujadib
+* Mohammed Al Mujadib

-## This project demonstrate Developers statistics in Stack Overflow Dataset - 2017 Survey
+## This project demonstrate Developers Salaries statistics

-### Using CRISP-DM process:
+### CRISP-DM process:

 1. Business Understanding:
     I was curious to know the average salary of a developer in general, what is the highest salary for a developer, and what is the average developer’s satisfaction